Controlling pests the wildlife-friendly way

 Glyphosate (“Roundup”) is the weed killer most gardeners use to keep weeds under control in flower beds.
 It is absorbed through leaves (a ‘systemic’ herbicide) and kills all types of plant, by interfering with the way plants make amino acids for proteins.
 For this reason, it only works on actively growing weeds (well, any plant, ‘weed’ or not!)

 Happily, the herbicide itself, when diluted and ready for use, is almost completely non-poisonous if you swallow it (although please do not try to prove me wrong, as it is mixed with detergents that CAN harm you), and the same good news applies to all mammals.
-It does not build up in animal tissue and seems to have a clean bill of health in terms of cancer risk…. as is well-described here.
+It does not build up in animal tissue and does not seem to have proven cancer-causing potential.
+Some background to that area here.

 Alas, we are looking afresh at these chemicals and their ability to affect reproduction – so-called gender benders or (posh name) endocrine disruptors.
 Studies in the lab suggest that glyphosate might interfere with the making of testosterone.
-This does not necessarily translate into real environmental effects.
+Another reason we should always be vigilant and careful when handling garden chemicals

 In the form that we gardeners use, glyphosate is quite poisonous for aquatic life.
 It persists for some months and affects fish and other water-living animals.
 Ironically, there are versions especially formulated for aquatic use that are less dangerous, but of course they are not the ones that will wash into waterways from our yards.